hzlmy2002/frontier_dental/README.md

   finish in a handful of calls.
 Smaller open-weight models may need more steps (`NAVIGATOR_MAX_STEPS`) or a fallback to `StaticCategoryDiscoverer` / explicit `--category` slugs.
+- **Site structure changes will break the pipeline.** Tier 1 / Tier 2
+  extraction relies on Safco's current JSON-LD shape, `window.masterData`, and the inline Algolia config block in `/catalog/<slug>` HTML.
+If Safco restructures the storefront — moves JSON-LD, renames the Algolia config variable, changes URL shapes (`/catalog/`, `/product/`), or swaps the Magento/Vue/Algolia stack — discovery, listing, and extraction will all fail until the selectors and parsers are updated.
+Tier 3 LLM may absorb some drift on individual product detail pages, but is not a substitute for repairing the deterministic tiers.
+- **No CAPTCHA / anti-bot bypass.** The pipeline does not solve CAPTCHAs, rotate fingerprints, or evade WAF challenges.
+If Safco enables Cloudflare Turnstile, hCaptcha, reCAPTCHA, a JS challenge page, or any bot-detection layer, both `httpx` requests and Playwright navigations will start returning challenge pages instead of product HTML and the crawl will fail.
+Solving anti-bot is out of scope for this POC.

 ---